Performance best practices and configuration guidelines for SQL Server on Linux

 Because a SQL Server on Linux installation does not offer an option to configure multiple tempdb files, we recommend that you consider creating multiple tempdb data files after installation.
 For more information, see the guidance in the article, Recommendations to reduce allocation contention in SQL Server tempdb database.

-The following recommendations are optional configuration settings that you may elect to perform after installation of SQL Server on Linux.
+The following recommendations are optional configuration settings that you may choose to perform after installation of SQL Server on Linux.
 These choices are based on the requirements of your workload and configuration of your Linux Operating System.

 Set a memory limit with mssql-conf